Gaius-Augustus/VARUS/README.md

 # VARUS: Drawing Diverse Samples from RNA-Seq Libraries
 **VARUS** was originally written by Willy Bruhn as a Bachelors' thesis supervised by Mario Stanke.
-This repository is a copy of https://github.com/WillyBruhn/VARUS made in November 2018 and contains many bigfixes, an incremental intron database feature and an extension for using HISAT.
+This repository is a copy of https://github.com/WillyBruhn/VARUS made in November 2018 and contains many bugfixes, an incremental intron database feature and an extension for using HISAT al alternative alignment program.

-**VARUS** automates the selection and download of a limited number of RNA-seq reads from at NCBI's Sequence Read Archive (SRA) targeting a **sufficiently** high coverage for many genes.
+**VARUS** automates the selection and download of a limited number of RNA-seq reads from at NCBI's Sequence Read Archive (SRA) targeting a **sufficiently** high coverage for many genes for the purpose of gene-finder training and genome annotation.
 Each iteration of the online algorithm

-- selects a run to download, that is expected to complement previously downloaded reads
+- selects a run to download that is expected to complement previously downloaded reads
 - downloads a sample of reads ("batch") from the run with **fastq-dump**
 - aligns the reads with **STAR** or **HISAT**
 - evaluates the alignment